getredash/website/src/pages/kb/open-source/dev-guide/setup.md

 ## Configuration

-For development, in most cases the default configuration is enough.
-But if you need to adjust the database configuration, mail settings or any [other setting](../admin-guide/env-vars-settings.md), you do so with environment variables.
+In most cases the default configuration is enough for development.
+But if you need to adjust the database configuration, mail, or [other settings](../admin-guide/env-vars-settings.md) you do so with environment variables.

 ## Creating Database Tables